 - Bologna Consortial Studies Program (Indiana University Consortium)

-Students take classes both at the center (American-style syllabus taught by Italian professors) and at the University of Bologna.
-Students live in apartments with other students & have great internship opportunities.
+Students take classes both at the center taught by Italian professors and at the University of Bologna.
+Students live in apartments with other italian students & have great internship opportunities.
 Year, fall and spring semester options available.

 - Boston University in Padova

-The Padova Language and Liberal Arts Program offers a semester or academic year of intensive language study and coursework.
+The Padova Language and Liberal Arts Program offers a semester or academic year of intensive language and culture study and coursework.
+Students live with a host family.

 - Middlebury College in Florence